Opteo/google-ads-api/docs/content/concepts/errors/handling_errors.md

 ---
+order: 2.1
-type: list
+type: manual
-entity: AdGroupAd
+entity: errors
-title: List AdGroupAd
+title: Handling Errors
-order: 3
 ---

-### List every instance of AdGroupAd
+## Handling Errors

+Copy about errors here

-The `customer.adGroupAds.list()` returns all of the entities in the account, including `REMOVED` entities.
-It also returns all other resources that can be selected with each instance of AdGroupAd.
+The `customer.accountBudgets.list()` returns all of the entities in the account, including `REMOVED` entities.
+It also returns all other resources that can be selected with each instance of AccountBudget.

 This method was designed for convenience and discovery.
 Internally, it uses the `customer.report()` method with all `attributes` fields included.
 For production code, we recommend using `customer.report()` with only the fields you need.